canonical/cos-proxy-operator/INTEGRATING.md

-## Topology
+## Background

-Below diagrams illustrate how to integrate `cos-proxy` with `cos-lite` charms to monitor legacy (LMA) charms.
+The diagrams below illustrate how to integrate `cos-proxy` with `cos-lite` charms to monitor legacy (LMA) charms. `cos-proxy` serves as an intermediary solution, helping to bridge the gap between legacy charms and modern `cos-lite`.
+However, it's essential to note that `cos-proxy` is a **transitional** solution, and whenever possible, you should directly use `grafana-agent`.
+For more information on integrating with `grafana-agent`, refer to the [gagent INTEGRATING documentation](https://github.com/canonical/grafana-agent-operator/blob/main/INTEGRATING.md).

-### Integration with COS Proxy

-In the topology diagrams:

-1. **Direct Integration**: The first diagram shows `cos-proxy` directly interacting with offered SAAS relations from `cos-lite`.

-2. **Over the COS Agent Interface**: The second diagram demonstrates integration via the grafana-agent's `cos-agent` interface, which receives metrics and dashboards configurations from `cos-proxy`. `grafana-agent` then sends remote writes to `Prometheus` and dashboards configuration data to `Grafana` via the offered SAAS relations from `cos-lite`.

 **Important Note**: Applications should not be directly linked to `cos-proxy` via the `juju-info` relation.
 Instead, they should interact with a charm similar to`telegraf` for metric collection, which is then handled by `cos-proxy`.

 ## Relating directly to cos-proxy

+Diagram below shows `cos-proxy` directly interacting with offered SAAS relations from `cos-lite`.

+This topology is **discouraged** in favor of a more modern approach.
+Whenever possible, use the `grafana-agent` charm if your application supports the `cos-agent` interface. `grafana-agent` provides a more direct integration path.

+If your charm does not support the `cos-agent` interface, consider relating `cos-proxy` to `grafana-agent` as explained in the second graph.

 ```mermaid
 graph TD